tachyon-beep/tachyon-beep/README.md

 ## 💡 Key Projects

 - **Keisei**: A DRL tech demonstrator teaching an AI to play Shogi, also serving as a proof of concept for a modular DRL training harness.
-- **Kasima**: An implementation of "Morphogenetic Architectures"—a novel framework for adaptive neural networks, enabling localized, seed-driven evolution within otherwise static models.
+- **Esper**: An implementation of "Morphogenetic Architectures"—a novel framework for adaptive neural networks, enabling localized, seed-driven evolution within otherwise static models.
+- **The Great Work**: An asynchronous, fully public research drama played entirely through Discord.
+Experimental Game Design.

 ## 🎲 Interests